Kukupie123/KukuDataAutoPilot/Backend/V2/Services/Auth-Service/Personal.md

 So the way we can create database is by create connection factory bean then we can initialize it as needed by creating another bean connection factory initializer. i run my scripts here

+for db repo
+we can have an interface that extends from reactiveCRUD and it will have all base functionalities

+or we can have our own interface repo and implement it and mark it as repo.
+We can then have ReactiveEntityTemplate object to do queries